 There can be no doubt in reading Colossians 1:15-20 that Paul had a very large view of Jesus.
-To him, Jesus was not just a good teacher, or a moral guide.
+To him, Jesus was not just a good teacher or a moral guide.
 Verses 15-20 read like a list highlighting the lofty pedigree of King Jesus.
-What we learn of Jesus (revelation) in this passage ought to have a major impact upon our souls...perhaps not too dissimilar from the effect of standing at the foot of El Capitan in Yosemite Park.
+What we learn of Jesus in this passage ought to have a major impact upon our souls...perhaps not too dissimilar from the effect of standing at the foot of El Capitan in Yosemite Park.

 Below is a list of descriptions all focussed on portraying the reality of who Jesus really is.
-Attempt to make your way through each of them (time permitting) and as a group discuss ways in which your view/understanding/opinion of Jesus may (previously) had been to small or limited:
+Attempt to make your way through each of them (time permitting) and as a group discuss ways in which your understanding of Jesus may had been too small or limited:

-- 1. Jesus is the visible image of the invisible God (He perfectly reflects God 1:15a) - 2.
-Jesus is the firstborn of all creation (He is preeminent before all things 1:15b) - 3.
-Jesus is the creator of all things (He existed before everything and he designed/created all things 1:16) - 4.
-Jesus is the sustainer of all things (He holds/supports all things and are in his control 1:17b) - 5.
-Jesus is the head of the Church (He lovingly rules over his redeemed/cherished people 1:18a) - 6.
-Jesus is the first prototype (GR: archē prōtotokos) of a new race of people who will live after death because of resurrection (He is the ultimate preview of how life can be lived and will one day be lived 1:18b) - 7.
-Jesus is the living God in a body (He added to his divinity, humanity 1:19) - 8.
-Jesus is the initiator of reconciliation with his rebellious creation (He lovingly/sacrificially made peace, by the blood of the cross 1:20)
+- Jesus is the visible image of the invisible God (He perfectly reflects God 1:15a) - Jesus is the firstborn of all creation (He is preeminent before all things 1:15b) - Jesus is the creator of all things (He existed before everything and he designed/created all things 1:16) - Jesus is the sustainer of all things (He holds/supports all things and are in his control 1:17b) - Jesus is the head of the Church (He lovingly rules over his redeemed/cherished people 1:18a) - Jesus is the first prototype (GR: archē prÅtotokos) of a new race of people who will live after death because of resurrection (He is the ultimate preview of how life can be lived and will one day be lived 1:18b) - Jesus is the living God in a body (He added to his divinity, humanity 1:19) - Jesus is the initiator of reconciliation with his rebellious creation (He lovingly/sacrificially made peace, by the blood of the cross 1:20)

-• From the above list, which reveals the true greatness of Jesus, what type of comfort do you find in learning these?
+• From the above list, which reveals the true greatness of Jesus, what type of comfort do you find in learning about these characteristics?

-- Ask God forgiveness (repent) for allowing lessor ideas/opinions of Jesus to discolor they way you've viewed & responded to Him. - Thank God for revealing himself through the scripture the way He has and thank Him for the ways that revelation has made you free.
+- Ask God for forgiveness for allowing lesser ideas/opinions of Jesus to discolor the way you have viewed him. - Thank God for revealing himself through the scripture the way he has and thank him for the ways that revelation has made you free.